mporcheron/porcheron.uk/teaching.md

 At [Swansea University](https://www.swansea.ac.uk/compsci/ "Computer Science at Swansea University") I co-ordinated and lectured on the module *CSC371 Advanced Object-Oriented Programming* (C and C++ for third-year Computer Science students) in the 2020/21 and 2021/22 academic years.
 I also taught on the *CS-210 Concurrency* module in the 2021/22 academic year, along with [Dr Alma Rahat](https://www.swansea.ac.uk/staff/a.a.m.rahat/ "Alma Rahat on the Swansea University website").

-Prior to this while at the [University of Nottingham](https://www.nottingham.ac.uk/computerscience/index.aspx "Computer Science at the University of Nottingham"), I assisted with the teaching of a number of modules including ethnography and design, binary arithmetic and logic, *Java* (advanced), *C/C++* (advanced), *Python* (introductory), and *Android* (advanced).
+Prior to this, while at the [University of Nottingham](https://www.nottingham.ac.uk/computerscience/index.aspx "Computer Science at the University of Nottingham"), I assisted with the teaching of a number of modules including ethnography and design, binary arithmetic and logic, *Java* (advanced), *C/C++* (advanced), *Python* (introductory), and *Android* (advanced).

 <!--
 ----